-As a public medical school, preference is given to Kentucky residents, however, a number of well-prepared nonresidents are accepted each year.
-Successful out-of-state candidates are those whose overall records compare favorably with resident applicants and those who have a clear interest in pursuing their medical education and medical practice in Kentucky.
+As a public medical school, strong preference is given to Kentucky residents, however, a limited number of well-prepared nonresidents are accepted each year.
+Successful out-of-state candidates typically have very strong overall academic records, significant exposure to the medical profession, evidence of humanitarian/community service involvement, and display a clear interest in pursuing both their medical education and medical practice in Kentucky.

-The College of Medicine will accept applications for advanced standing from students currently enrolled in LCME-accredited medical schools.
+The College of Medicine will occasionally consider applications for advanced standing from students currently enrolled in good standing at LCME-accredited medical schools.
 A very limited number of qualified applicants may be accepted if space is available.
 These decisions cannot be made until late in the academic year.
 In considering qualified applicants for advanced-standing admission, priority is given to Kentucky residents and to spouses of faculty members, house officers, fellows, and students.

 Our class is typically filled by early January.
 For fullest consideration, applications should be completed well before established deadlines.
 The screening and admissions process for the College of Medicine operates on a rolling basis, according to the date of the completion of your file.
 Therefore, it is very important that applicants complete their files as early as possible, ideally no later than early September.